aimerneige/webview-example/README.md

 I am not familiar with html, so it may be a bad code for that.
 Just take it as a simple example.

+And also, this repo's structure of go project is not recommend to learn.

 ## Build

 First, you need to edit a config file for mysql database.
 Just like the `config/config.example.yml`, put it into `config/config.yml`.